Annie-droid98/Citizenscience_Squirrels/README.md

   landuse in the grid. `numeric`
 - "allPropL": sum of all proportions, should be 1, `numeric`

+We write this sf object into `intermediate_data/CountALL_10km.rds` it is the basis for all further analysis.
+We visualise basics characteristics of this data (*Figures 1 and 2 and table X of the manuscript*) with the code in the second part of this script.

 ## 4) Model the observations of red and grey squirrels: R/4_Model.R in SPamm

+This scipts subsets `intermediate_data/CountALL_10km.rds` to obtain only data collected by citizen ("citizen science") without a taxonomic focus within mammalia.
+The latter is important as we use the number of total observations of mammals within a grid to normalize for "observation effort".